 The beauty of technology in the 21st century is its ability to reduce much of the planning and manual work necessary to complete professional tasks requiring foresight and on-the-fly adjustments.
 For instance, augmented reality (AR) is playing an increasingly important role in manufacturing, as it allows architects, engineers, manufacturing plant staff and logistical experts to perform their jobs at a higher capacity.

-Augmented reality applications in manufacturing are making quite the splash.
+Augmented reality apps in manufacturing are making quite the splash.
 Now, workers can digitally overlay images on the real world in order to visualize how alterations or additions would look on a construction site or in the home.
 This technology allows leaders in the industry to create digital models of their ideas and iron out the design details before physically creating them.
 By adding AR apps to their manufacturing solutions, contractors, architecture firms and manufacturing plants are able to solve common problems, improve efficiency and gain a competitive edge.

 Revolutionizing Design With Thyssenkrupp